 There are a number of different methods and techniques for DIY bed bug removal.
 However, such do-it-yourself treatments rarely, if ever, prove either successful or permanent.
 That is why it is important to call a professional pest control company.

-SafeGuard Pest Control, LLC. has been providing area homeowners and business owners with quality, long-lasting pest control extermination services for the past 20 years.
+SafeGuard Pest Control, LLC. has been providing area homeowners and business owners with quality, long-lasting pest control extermination services for nearly 30 years.
 And as a licensed pest control provider, we have the products, tools, and experience to eradicate any type of bed bug infestation.